zexianchoo/slowedwithreverb/README.md

 # Usage:

+Run redis-server on local port 6379 (default).
+  - db which handles saving of which gifs and which songs have been downloaded

 Run main.py `python main.py` with all of the following configured
   - config.env
     - This includes setting up GIPHY api, as well as spotify API